strukturag/libheif/README.md

    Note that header compression is not widely supported yet.
 * `WITH_LIBSHARPYUV`: enables high-quality YCbCr/RGB color space conversion algorithms (requires `libsharpyuv`, e.g. from the `third-party` directory).
+* `WITH_EXPERIMENTAL_FEATURES`: enables functions that are currently in development and for which the API is not stable yet.
+   When this is enabled, a header `heif_experimental.h` will be installed that contains this unstable API.
+   Distributions that rely on a stable API should not enable this.
 * `ENABLE_MULTITHREADING_SUPPORT`: can be used to disable any multithreading support, e.g. for embedded platforms.
 * `ENABLE_PARALLEL_TILE_DECODING`: when enabled, libheif will decode tiled images in parallel to speed up compilation.
 * `PLUGIN_DIRECTORY`: the directory where libheif will search for dynamic plugins when the environment